abasile1-tech/flash-card-application-vue3-upgrade/README.md

 - :white_check_mark: I converted the project to TypeScript for better type-safety when compared with Vanilla JavaScript
 - :white_check_mark: I migrated the project from Vue 2 to Vue 3
 - :white_check_mark: I upgraded from Node 16 to Node 20
-- :white_check_mark: I upgraded from Jest unit testing framework to the Vitest unit testing framework
+- :white_check_mark: I upgraded from the Jest unit testing framework to the Vitest unit testing framework

 ## Future Work